-Guache is one of the most successful street artists in Colombia, and his work and his unique style are instantly recognisable on a walk through Bogotà.
-Taking his name from a derogatory term for an indigenous person (the idea being to reclaim the term and give it new meaning), Guache’s giant murals shine a light on indigenous cultures and imagery, and his use of bright colours makes for some beautiful pieces of art.
+Guache is one of the most successful street artists in Colombia, and his unique style is instantly recognizable on a walk through Bogotá.
+Taking his name from a derogatory colloquialism, previously used to describe indigenous people (the idea being to reclaim the term and give it a new, positive meaning), Guache creates giant murals to shine a light on indigenous cultures and imagery, and his use of bright colors makes for some beautiful pieces of art.

-One of Colombia’s most overtly political street artists, DJ LU (whose name comes from his DJing days; he’s also a trained architect) is a prolific graffiti artist, and his tags, stencils and murals are found throughout the Colombian capital.
-His stencils are especially well known, from his iconic pineapple grenade to images of homeless people from his native Bogotà.
-However, he is careful never to offer an outright political stance, something that his tagline Juegasiempre (‘always playing’) attests to.
+One of the most overtly political street artists in the country, DJ LU (whose name comes from his DJing days, though he’s also a trained architect) is a prolific graffiti artist, and his tags, stencils and murals are found throughout the Colombian capital.
+His stencils are especially well known, from his pineapple grenade to images of homeless people from his native Bogotá.
+However, he is careful never to offer an outright political stance, something that his tag line Juegasiempre (always playing) attests to.

-Lik Mi is an independent designer from Bogotà who has become well- known for her brightly coloured ‘paste-ups’ (paper designs pasted to walls in such a way that they are hard to rip off), as well as her large murals, which often depict sexual situations in a playful and relaxed fashion.
-She also designs bespoke jewellery.
+Lik Mi is an independent designer from Bogotá who has become well known for her brightly colored paste-ups (paper designs pasted to walls in such a way that they are hard to rip off), as well as her large murals, which often depict sexual situations in a playful and relaxed fashion.
+She also designs bespoke jewelry.

 Rodez’s murals are unmissable due to his trademark style of depicting multiple eyes within his paintings.
-He is a visual and contemporary artist who also paints with his children, who go by the street-art names of Nomada and Malegria.
-Rodez likes to include within his pieces details from the experiences he has had while creating them, and so he will often write, within a mural, the names of people who came and talk to him while he was creating it.
+He is a contemporary artist who also paints with his children, who go by the street-art names of Nomada and Malegria.
+Rodez likes to include details from the experiences he had while creating his pieces, and so he will often write, within a mural, the names of people who came to talk to him while he was creating it.

-Stinkfish was born in Bogotà and is now recognised as one of the best street artists in the world; he’s also one of the most highly sought-after Colombian artists and commands large fees for his projects these days.
-His most iconic images are vast, yellow-faced human figures, which are based on photos the artist himself takes of people he meets during his travels.
-Stinkfish’s work can be seen across the world, and many of his murals still adorn buildings in Bogotà.
+Stinkfish was born in Bogotá and is now recognized as one of the best street artists in the world.
+He’s also one of the most highly sought-after Colombian artists and now commands large fees for his projects.
+His best-known images are vast, yellow-faced human figures, based on photos he takes of people he meets during his travels.
+Stinkfish’s work can be seen across the world, and many of his murals adorn buildings in Bogotá.

-An up-and-coming street artist who is also the founder of the popular Comuna 13 Street Art tours in Medellín, PerroGraff is a Medellín native who is trained as an architect and who also paints large, colourful and stylised murals, many of which can be seen on his engaging and informative graffiti tours.
+An up-and-coming street artist who is also the founder of the popular Comuna 13 Street Art tours in Medellín, PerroGraff is a Medellín native who trained as an architect and paints large, colorful, stylized murals, many of which can be seen on his engaging and informative graffiti tours.

-Toxicomano is a street-art collective that grew out of a former punk band (the punk aesthetic is evident in their fanzine-style murals and one of their central characters, Eddie the Punk) and have become perhaps the most important political art collective in Colombian graffiti right now.
-Their work is anti-capitalist and anti-imperialist and often plays with advertising slogans in order to subvert their messages.
+Toxicomano is a street-art collective that grew out of a punk band; the punk aesthetic is evident in their fanzine-style murals and one of their central characters, Eddie the Punk.
+They’ve become, perhaps, the most important political art collective in Colombian graffiti.
+Their work is anti-capitalist and anti-imperialist, and often plays with advertising slogans to subvert their messages.